Freedom of movement under United States law: Mann Act

 The 1910 Mann Act (White-Slave Traffic Act) among other things banned the interstate transport of females for otherwise undefined "immoral purposes", which were taken to include consensual extramarital sex.
 This act was used, in addition to less controversial cases, to allow federal prosecution of unmarried couples who had for some reason come to the attention of the authorities; interracial couples (e.g. boxer Jack Johnson) and people with left-wing views (e.g. Charlie Chaplin) were prosecuted.
 The Act has since been amended to be gender-neutral and now applies only to sexual activity which is separately illegal (such as prostitution and sex with a minor).

 Implications

 The court's establishment of a strong constitutional right to freedom of movement has had far-reaching effects.
-For example, the Supreme Court overturned state prohibitions on welfare payments to individuals who had not resided within the jurisdiction for at least one year as an impermissible burden on the right to travel (Shapiro v.
-Thompson, 394 U.S. 618 (1969)).
-The court has also struck down one-year residency requirements for voting in state elections (Dunn v.
-Blumstein, 405 U.S. 330 (1972)), one-year waiting periods before receiving state-provided medical care (Memorial Hospital v.
-Maricopa County, 415 U.S. 250 (1974)), civil service preferences for state veterans (Attorney Gen. of New York v.
-Soto-Lopez, 476 U.S. 898 (1986)), but upheld higher fishing and hunting license fees for out-of-state residents (Baldwin v.
-Fish and Game Commission of Montana, 436 U.S. 371 (1978)).
+For example, the Supreme Court overturned state prohibitions on welfare payments to individuals who had not resided within the jurisdiction for at least one year as an impermissible burden on the right to travel in Shapiro v.
+Thompson, 394 U.S. 618 (1969).
+The court also struck down one-year residency requirements for voting in state elections in Dunn v.
+Blumstein, 405 U.S. 330 (1972); one-year waiting periods before receiving state-provided medical care in Memorial Hospital v.
+Maricopa County, 415 U.S. 250 (1974); and civil service preferences for state veterans in Attorney Gen. of New York v.
+Soto-Lopez, 476 U.S. 898 (1986).
+However, it upheld higher fishing and hunting license fees for out-of-state residents in Baldwin v.
+Fish and Game Commission of Montana, 436 U.S. 371 (1978).